DorYanay/SoluTrain-Mobile-APP/README.md

 ## Requirements

-* conda - For managing python environment
+* conda
 * docker
 * docker compose
 * flutter
 * Android Studio

+## Technologies

+* python - As programming language for the backend
+* conda - For managing python environment
+* poetry - For managing python dependencies
+* FastAPI - As framework for the backend
+* PostgresSQL - As database
+* docker - For development in production of the backend
+* docker compose - For local development
+* flutter - As framework for the mobile app
+* Dart - As programming language for the mobile app

 ## Installation